C-Adam/Coding-Notes/JavaScript/Note.md

 const myElement = document.querySelector(".movements")

-console.log(myElement.innerHtml) //Will print out the entire html of th element myElement.innerHtml = "" //Rewrites the element's html code; In this case, deletes all of the html.
+console.log(myElement.innerHtml) //Will print out the entire html of the element myElement.innerHtml = "" //Rewrites the element's html code; In this case, deletes all of the html.
 ```